Can You Shop at Costco without a Membership? Yes! Here are 5 Ways

 This may vary by state, but as far as I can tell, it is a national policy.
 Are their alcohol regulations around the policy?
 I’m not quite sure.

 Having bought alcohol at Costco – I can vouch for the deals to be had.
 A case of pint-size Guinness cans for $23.99?
 You bet.
-1.75 liters of Kirkland brand whiskey?
+1.75 liters of Kirkland brand Canadian whiskey for $20?
 Yep.

 Letting the door attendant know that you are there to buy alcohol, they should let you in the door.
 And once you’re in, you can walk around and check everything out.